 Is your house covered against flood damage?
 Are you protected if your dog bites someone?
 If you fall ill, who will pay your mortgage?
-If you are unsure how to answer any of these questions, then this is a podcast you need to listen to.
+If you are unsure how to answer any of these questions, listen in.
+In this episode of The Agent of Wealth podcast, host Marc Bautis is joined by Jason Street, President of Allegiance Insurance Brokers.
+Together, they discuss how to ensure you have proper insurance coverage for a variety of different cases.

 In this episode, you will learn:

-- What an umbrella policy is and how it may be the right coverage option
+- What an umbrella policy is, and why it may be the right coverage option.

 - And more!